The Monk Botanical Gardens: Frequently Asked Questions

 When are the Gardens open?
 From dawn to dusk, March-October.
 Nov-March 7:30am-4:30pm Please check our Facebook page for the latest hours.

 There is a gate and a fence.
 How do I get in?
-The door with the "Enter" sign on it will be unlocked during our open hours (dawn to dusk), simply turn the handle and pull to open.
+The door with the "Enter" sign on it will be unlocked during our open hours, simply turn the handle and pull to open.
 This door automatically locks during our closed hours.
 You are welcome to visit any day of the week to snowshoe, cross country ski, walk, run, or just enjoy the gardens.